Torres Strait: Era of European colonisation

 The London Missionary Society arrived on Erub (Darnley Island) in 1871.
 Although some of the Torres Strait islands lie just off the coast of New Guinea, they were annexed in 1879 by colony of Queensland, then a British colony.
 There was an important pearling industry from the 1860s until about 1970 when it collapsed in the face of competition from the plastics industry.
 Pearl-shelling was responsible for the arrival of experienced divers from many countries, notably Japan.

+Modern history

+In 1959, Australian Michael 'Tarzan' Fomenko paddled a homemade dugout canoe from Queensland to New Guinea through the Torres Strait via Horn Island.
+Fomenko's journey captured the attention of the Australian media for weeks, with updates on his progress and the Torres Strait Islanders who helped him often appearing on the front page of The Canberra Times.

-In 1978 an agreement between Australia and Papua New Guinea determined the maritime border in the Torres Strait.
+In 1978, an agreement between Australia and Papua New Guinea determined the maritime border in the Torres Strait.

 In the 1980s, Torres Strait Island people wanted to create a name for the islands which related to their culture.
 Initially the name "Magani Malu Kes" was suggested for the region, but later adopting the acronym "Zenadh Kes", to refer to the Torres Strait.
 The acronym "ZENADTH KES" was first derived from 'Zey' (south), 'Naygay' (north), 'Dagam' (place/side), 'Thawathaw' (coastline) and KES (passage/channel/waterway).
 However, this has become modified and it is now spelt Zenadh Kes.

 Due to proximity to the Papua New Guinea mainland, the northern Torres Strait islands experience occasional asylum seeker arrivals from across the Strait.
 A total of ten asylum seekers from Papua New Guinea were detected in each of 2012 and 2013.